 Established in 1995, the Provost's Lecture Series features nationally known speakers and on-campus experts who address topics of importance in higher education in general and at Kansas State University in particular.
-Typically six to eight lectures are scheduled throughout the academic year.
+Everyone is welcome to attend these events.

 This series brings individuals to campus who have achieved special recognition and prominence in their chosen fields of endeavor and seeks to enhance the interaction of these people with members of the K-State community.

 Science and Environmental Security in Foreign Policy: A Year in the Jefferson Science Fellowship Program presented by Dr. Richard Marston.

 Lectures sponsored by the International Activities Council and Office of the Provost and Senior Vice President.

 This series is in recognition of Dorothy L. Thompson's contributions to the field of human rights on campuses throughout Kansas and the nation.